isomerpages/cris-corp/news-and-events/media-releases/_posts/2021-04-07-post-Singapore launches next phase of National Precision Medicine Programme.md

 benefits of precision medicine.
 However, most current programmes have largely focused on Caucasian populations or lack genetic diversity.
-Many conditions, such as cancer and heart disease which can have different presentations among Asians, remain underrepresented.&nbsp;</p>
+Many conditions, such as cancer and heart disease which can have different presentations among Asians, remain under-represented.&nbsp;</p>
 <p>With its multi-ethnic population which captures 80 per cent of Asia’s
 genetic diversity, Singapore is well-placed to address knowledge gaps in Asian-specific precision medicine and complement global efforts.&nbsp;</p>
-<p>The NPM Strategy was launched in 2017, supported under Singapore’s RIE
+<p>The NPM strategy was launched in 2017, supported under Singapore’s RIE
 2020 plan.
 NPM Phase I culminated in the world’s largest genetic databank for multi-ethnic Asian populations.
 Completed in October 2019, the NPM Phase I databank comprises the complete genetic data of 10,000 healthy